 Design guidance has been produced as part of the Plan to assist developers and homeowners in designing and building high quality homes and neighbourhoods in Wickersley.
-The Wickersley Design Code incorporates principles set out in South Yorkshire Design Guidance but with more fine grain detail and local responsiveness to character and place.
+The Wickersley Design Code incorporates principles set out in South Yorkshire Residential Design Guide but with more fine grain detail and local responsiveness to character and place.
 It also includes specific guidance for the conservation area and sets out best practice and development principles.

-Figure 8 Wickersley Conservation Area
+Figure 8 Map of Wickersley Conservation Area

-Wickersley conservation
+Wickersley conservation area